YonatanZewude/Movies_gruppuppgift-/README.md

 Webshoppen - Group Assignment
 Overview
-This project involves building a webshop as a group, meeting specified requirements using PHP and MySQL.
+This project involves building a webshop as a group, meeting specified requirements using PHP and supabase.
 The project assesses skills in planning, architecture, system design, and implementation of an e-commerce platform.

 Course Objectives Examined
 Planning architecture and system design for dynamic e-commerce applications.